FAQs

 Quick Answer: Why Does Heat Feel So Good?

-When Should You Use Heat Packs?
+When Should You Use a Heat Pack?

 • ongoing or recurrent muscle tightness